fmorrisey/Spoker.io/README.md

 Codename Spoker.io is a MERN Stack eCommerce application.
 Using powerful cloud noSQL MongDB and the popular React.js frontend framework to create a unique shopping experience for the cyclists.
 While empowering shops  of any size to increase sales and customer satisfaction.
 Name is subject to change later.
 - M : MongoDB
 - E : Express
 - R : React
 - N : Node

+Includes:
+- Redux (Partial integration for JWT)
+- Mongoose
+- Bootstrap
+- NodeMailer
-## Application Features: (as of 12/30/2020)
+## Application Features: (as of 1/11/2020)
-- Inventory management
+- Inventory Management
 - User Authentication
+- Orders Management
+- Customer Profile
+- Email Confirmation
+- Mobile Responsive Design
 ## Getting Started:
 To run the project use the following commands:
 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.